When deciding on the type of dog breed to purchase, it is essential to accumulate as much information as possible for an educated decision to be made.

 There are little things more stressful than a chronically sick pet, which can cause emotional and financial problems.
 It will also take away from the enjoyment of being a pet owner.

-A visit the vet once a year is highly recommended for its shots and normal checkup.
+A visit to the vet once a year is highly recommended for its shots and normal checkup.

 My Final Thoughts on The Mountain Mastiff